jfdelgad/ETH-Tempus/README.md

         }
     }
 ```

 ## Can you show me a working example?
 Sure, you can see an example [here](to be created)

 ## what if I send more gas than required, Can I get back the exccess?
 Yes.
 When the Client send the gas-cost to execute a call, a balance is created for that client contract.
-Your next call will be deducted from your balance and you will need to provide only the difference between the cost of the call and your current balance.

-## what if i just want the remaning balance back?
-You can have it back!.
-If you have any reaminings you can withdraw it at any time by using the function `clientWithdraw(uint value)`.
+If your call does not consume all the gas-cost that you provided, it is stored in the balance, to be used later on future calls or to be withdraw by your contract using the function `clientWithdraw(uint value)`.
-be sure to implement a function that calls `clientWithdraw(uint value)` in Chromos.

 ## What is the address of Chronos?
 You can reach Chronos on:
 * Rinkeby test network at:
 * Main Ethereum Network at :

 ## Does this service has a cost?
 The client contract (the contract that request the call) must provide the gas-cost necessary to run the callBack function.
 (See example above).
 As the calls need to be initiated outside the network, the system also charge a small fee of 1 cent of dollar ($0.01) per call to mantein the system working.
 The price is updated with the change of ethereum as listed on [Cryptocompare](https://www.cryptocompare.com/coins/eth/overview/USD)